OUR TEAM

 Director, Fallen Heroes Initiative

-Jesse Settle currently serves as Assistant Secretary in the Office of the Secretary of Health and Human Services for Governor Glenn Youngkin.
-He completed his Bachelor of Science degree in Media Arts & Design with a Minor in Criminal Justice in 2020.
-He completed his Master of Public Administration degree in 2022, both at James Madison University.
+Jesse Settle currently works as a state and local government consultant in Richmond, Virginia.
+He completed his Bachelor of Science degree in Media Arts & Design with a Minor in Criminal Justice in 2020 and his Master of Public Administration degree in 2022, both at James Madison University.

-Growing up in a family involved in the military and law enforcement, Jesse understood early on the sacrifices made by first responders and veteran families to serve others.
+Growing up in a family involved in the United States Army and Virginia State Police, Jesse understood early on the sacrifices made by first responders and veteran families to serve others.
 He recognized that veterans can never be fully repaid for the trauma and experiences they endure, but he felt a strong urge to serve them and their families in some way.
 That’s how the Fallen Heroes Initiative (FHI) program started.

-The Fallen Heroes Initiative was founded to support widowed first responders and veteran families and to honor those who have made the ultimate sacrifice.
+FHI was founded to support widowed first responder and veteran families and to honor those who have made the ultimate sacrifice, which is accomplished through educational scholarships, informational resources, and various recreational fundraisers (i.e., 2025 Marine Corps Marathon “FUN”draiser).

 SONIA MIZELL